nadermx/backgroundremover/README.md

 - convert logic from video to image to utilize more GPU on image removal
 - clean up documentation a bit more
 - add ability to adjust and give feedback images or videos to datasets
+- add ability to realtime background removal for videos, for streaming
 - other

 ### Pull requests